 Acting Manpower Minister Tan Chuan-Jin said this would “ensure reasonable labour standards for workers while balancing employers’ need to stay competitive”.

 Other changes which may take effect will include mandated payslips and detailed employment records.

 Rikvin acknowledges that this is part of the government’s drive to ensure that working conditions in Singapore remains one which is updated and among the best in the world.
 This is especially so with the expected shifting of traditional working arrangements towards those which are considered “non-traditional”.

-With Singaporeans becoming more educated and more women joining the workforce, there have to be concessions made for non-traditional working arrangements to cater for higher skills and maternity benefits for mothers.
+With Singaporeans becoming more educated and more women joining the workforce.
+Concessions made for non-traditional working arrangements cater to higher skills and maternity benefits for mothers.

 Mr Satish Bakhda, Head of Operations, Rikvin said: “The changes take into account the fact that the number of PMES in Singapore will soon exceed 30% of the labour force.
 It will also ensure that Singapore workers remain competitive and reap the full benefits of what they deserve.”

 “This keeps employment practices in Singapore fair and reminds employers of the welfare of their workers.
-The changes will also improve productivity of the labour force as workers do not need to worry about getting their salaries late or losing their jobs suddenly.”
+The changes will also improve the productivity of the labour force.
+As workers do not need to worry about getting their salaries late or losing their jobs suddenly.”

 “But this is not entirely in workers’ favour.
 Employers will still be able to stay competitive.
 For example, PMEs must have served at least 1 year in their firm.
 Before they can seek redress against unfair dismissal.”